 It is perfect if you need to relax, if you are traveling with kids & teens or if you have some time to kill in between other activities.

-Another option is to skip the 6 bridges cruise and do a private river cruise – make sure to check my article about the best river cruises in Porto to discover the best options for you!
+If you prefer do a private river cruise, make sure to check my article about the best river cruises in Porto to discover the best options for you!

 Go for a bike ride in Gaia